FiniteStateInc/third-party-upload/README.md

 ## Description

-The `third-party-upload` Github Action allows you to integrate Finite State's third-party upload scanning capabilities into your workflow.
+The `third-party-upload` GitHub Action allows you to integrate Finite State's third-party upload scanning capabilities into your workflow.

 The action will: